 of those who have accessed the service say WIASS has made a difference

-of people who have used the service were very satisfied
+of people who have used the service were satisfied with their experience

 of people confirmed they would recommend WIASS to others